 Counsel must also consider whether the company that hired the driver may also be responsible under the theory of negligent entrustment or negligent supervision if they failed to properly screen the truck driver before the accident or if they failed to properly train the driver.
 You would be amazed at how many operators of trucks, particularly big rig trucks, are improperly trained or have unacceptable driving records.
 There can also be a claim for negligent maintenance, a related legal theory lawyers pursue in these cases when the company and/or truck driver failed to properly maintain the truck.

 Our Maryland truck accident attorneys can tell you point blank that we have the experience and reputation to stand up to these companies to get fair compensation for our clients who have been injured in a truck accident.
 Our attorneys know that logbooks, receipts and other crucial evidence is required to bring about a fair and just result.Causes of Truck Accidents in Maryland

 There are four main, specific risks that cause truck accidents that are not typically present with passenger cars.
 Why does this matter?
 Because you have to know the science behind each case and the defenses you can expect to get as defense counsel tries to defeat your claim.
 That is how you win.

-The first is simply that big rigs have a difficult time stopping, which leads to a great number of rear-end crashes.
+The first is simply that big rigs have a difficult time stopping, which leads to a significant number of rear-end crashes.